Team1100/UDPClient/README.md

+# NOTE: This client is yet to be tested.
+Not guaranteed to work as described.

 # UDPClient
 Repository dedicated to the development of the UDP client meant to update PID variables on the robot on the fly.